What is Talent Development?

 - Be more engaged because they have a clear career path

-All of this contributes to better performance and higher productivity because employees have the motivation, understanding, skills and tools to maximize their impact.
+All of this adds to better performance and higher productivity because employees have the motivation, understanding, skills and tools to maximize their impact.

 Attract Better Candidates